United States Regiments & Batteries > Wisconsin > 6th Wisconsin Infantry Regiment

-The 6th Wisconsin Volunteer Infantry Regiment lost 16 officers and 228 enlisted men killed or mortally wounded and 1 officer and 112 enlisted men to disease during the Civil War.
-It is honored by a monument on the Gettysburg battlefield.
+The 6th Wisconsin Infantry Regiment rostered 1,630 men during the Civil War, which included 1,029 original men and an additional 601 recruits who joined during its almost four years of service.
+It lost 16 officers and 228 enlisted men killed or mortally wounded and 1 officer and 112 enlisted men to disease.
+There is a monument to the 6th Wisconsin Infantry at Gettysburg.

 1861